 - TNS: annual soil output. - irr contains files created by the EPIC Runs for Application tool from rain-fed crops.
-It contains the following output directories: - DFA: daily fertilizer and other output. - NCM: monthly fertilizer and other output. - NCS: monthly soil output. - OUT: standard EPIC output file that contains various budget tables and summaries of the simulation (useful for debugging). - SOL: soil output files. - TNA: annual fertilizer and other output. - TNS: annual soil output. - output4CMAQ stores EPIC output files and extracted NetCDF files for quality assurance (QA) and CMAQ bidirectional NH3 modeling.
-This directory contains the two following subdirectories: - spinup: contains all files created from EPIC spinup simulations for CMAQ.
-It contains the following three subdirectories: - 5years contains extracted average EPIC output for each crop from the last five years of the spinup simulation.
-Files are named as "BELD4 Crop Number".dat (see Table 1 in Section 4 for crop numbers). - daily stores daily EPIC output files for the EPIC simulation of each crop.
-"BELD4 Crop Number".NCS is for soil output and "BELD4 Crop Number".NCD is for fertilizer and other daily output. - toCMAQ contains created NetCDF files with EPIC spinup output for selected modeling grid cells with crop data.
-The NetCDF output files are created using the FEST-C tools by extracting data files stored under the 5years or daily directories listed above. - app: stores files created from EPIC application simulations for CMAQ.
-The following three subdirectories are under this directory: - year contains extracted average EPIC output for the EPIC application year.
+It contains the following output directories: - DFA: daily fertilizer and other output. - NCM: monthly fertilizer and other output. - NCS: monthly soil output. - OUT: standard EPIC output file that contains various budget tables and summaries of the simulation (useful for debugging). - SOL: soil output files. - TNA: annual fertilizer and other output. - TNS: annual soil output. - output4CMAQ stores EPIC output files and extracted netCDF files for quality assurance (QA) and CMAQ bidirectional NH3 modeling.
+This directory contains the two following subdirectories: - spinup: contains all files created from EPIC spin-up simulations for CMAQ.
+It contains the following three subdirectories: - 5years contains extracted average EPIC output for each crop from the last five years of the spin-up simulation.
+Files are named as "BELD4 Crop Number".dat (see Table 1 in Section 4.1 for crop numbers). - daily stores daily EPIC output files for the EPIC spin-up simulation of each crop.
+"BELD4 Crop Number".NCS is for soil output and "BELD4 Crop Number".NCD is for fertilizer and other daily output. - toCMAQ contains created netCDF files with EPIC spin-up output for selected modeling grid cells with crop data.
+The netCDF output files are created using the FEST-C tools by extracting data files stored under the 5years or daily directories listed above. - app: stores files created from EPIC application simulations for CMAQ.
+It contains the following three subdirectories: - year contains extracted average EPIC output for the EPIC application year.
 Files are named as "BELD4 Crop Number".dat.

-- daily stores daily EPIC output files for each crop's EPIC application simulation.
-"BELD4 Crop Number".NCS is for soil output and "BELD4 Crop Number".NCD is for fertilizer and other daily output. - toCMAQ contains created NetCDF files with EPIC application simulation results for selected modeling grid cells with crop data.
-The NetCDF output files are created using the FEST-C tools by extracting data files stored under the year or daily directories listed above.
+- daily stores daily EPIC output files for the EPIC application simulation of each crop.
+"BELD4 Crop Number".NCS is for soil output and "BELD4 Crop Number".NCD is for fertilizer and other daily output. - toCMAQ contains created netCDF files with EPIC application simulation results for selected modeling grid cells with crop data.
+The netCDF output files are created using the FEST-C tools by extracting data files stored under the year or daily directories listed above.